M/T Egerø

 Built by Swan, Hunter & Wigham Richardson, Ltd., Wallsend, Sunderland in 1929.

-Captain: Thomas Andersen (on board from the time she was new in 1929 until 1952, though had a short break in the spring/summer of 1943, at which time he was replaced by Captain Larsen, who later took command of Alar.
+Captain: Thomas Andersen (he was on board from the time she was new in 1929 until 1952, though had a short break in the spring/summer of 1943, at which time he was replaced by Captain Larsen, who later took command of Alar.
 Captain Andersen came back on board in New York on Aug.
 23-1943).
 Captain Andersen was one of the lucky few who was able to go home to Norway on vacation in Aug.-1945, and it was then 9 years since he had been in Norway.
 He later went back on board, until he paid off and joined Skjelbred.
 He died in Apr.-1961.

 Some other crew members during the war (these names were found in the book mentioned below - some of their first names are not given, hence the question marks):